 When to go: The weather is cooler and less humid November-April.
 Green turtles nest July-October and hatch September-December.
 Loggerheads nest May-September and hatch July-November.
 Olive ridleys and hawksbills nest February-May and hatch April-August.

 How to go: Ferries leave from Shana’a (5-6hr drive south of Muscat); the crossing to Hilf, Masirah’s main town, takes from 1.5hrs.

 Discovered afloat in the Indian Ocean on Christmas Day 1643, this Australian territory – the summit of a submerged mountain – is closer to Indonesia than its motherland.

-Temperatures vary little (22-28°C year-round).
+When to go: Temperatures vary little (22-28°C year-round).
 Wet season is December-March.
 The red crab migration usually occurs November-January.
-How to go:

-November-December, to see the emperor penguins with their chicks.
-How to go:
+When to go: November-December, to see the emperor penguins with their chicks.